x-y-zhao/BayLime/README.md

 2. model_regressor='Bay_non_info_prior' uses sklearn BayesianRidge regressor with all default args
 3. model_regressor='Bay_info_prior' uses XZ modified sklearn BayesianRidge regressor,

+In the point 3 above, essentially I did a new function to replace the sklearn BayesianRidge with BayesianRidge_inf_prior.
+Now it does not allow BayesianRidge to automatically do model selection for finding the optimum alpha and lambda to let the data speak for themselves, rather we specify them manually as informative priors from humans.

-The point 3 above requires to copy-paste the modified_sklearn_BayesianRidge.py file into your local sklearn.linear_model folder.
+Te point 3 requires to copy-paste the modified_sklearn_BayesianRidge.py file into your local sklearn.linear_model folder.

 To find out where the folder is, simply run: